Skip to content

 Terminal window

-# Check-only mode (human-readable)
+# Check-only mode (human-readable summary)

 ~/.sanctum/scripts/signal-health.sh